Santa Clausmopolitan Cocktail Recipe

 Kendall’s Rating: ⭐⭐⭐⭐

 Kendall’s Take: “I can’t think of a drink format that serves as a better interpretation of cranberry sauce than this recipe.
-My former partner found it to be too sweet and just not complex enough for his palate, but I really enjoyed the Santa Clausmopolitan.
+Serious imbibers will likely find it to be too tart and not quite complex enough for their palates, but I really enjoyed the Santa Clausmopolitan.
 Yes, it’s sweet and mostly tastes like the spiced cranberry syrup; I think that’s the entire point though.
 Anyone who likes a sweeter cranberry drink will love this holiday variation too.
 And it’s 100% worth making a batch of the spiced cranberry syrup so you can try it at home.
 So yummy!”

 Recipe